Mert18/guessers-server/README.md

 # auction-quarkus

-A reactive, time-critic quarkus 'auction' application.
+Quarkus 'auction' application.

 Experiment of 'not-in-high-demand' technologies.

-Reactive principles, panache entities, keycloak will be used.
+Panache entities, keycloak will be used.